 This week, Techcrunch announced that ServiceNow will be acquiring the Belgium configuration management startup Sweagle, terms of the acquisition were undisclosed.
-During the COVID 19 pandemic just about every company has had to make the adjustment to working from home.
+Just about every company has had to make the adjustment to working from home during the COVID-19 pandemic.
 Public companies like Zoom, Slack and Fastly have seen significant increases in their share prices due to the fact that their services make the adjustment easier for customers.
 ServiceNow which includes a product that serves as an “IT help desk component” recognized that help desk’s are most likely swamped during the pandemic.
 To try to mitigate configuration problems before they happen in the first place they acquired the configuration management start up Sweagle.

 Why this transaction?